Menu

 When is the best time to plan your visit to Syria?

 The best time to travel to Syria is in the spring (March to May) and in the autumn (September to November).
 During this time, the average temperature is between 15 and 25 degrees.
-The summer months (June to August) are quite pleasant for the coastal region, the temperature then rises to 30 degrees.
-But if you go inland, it could easily go to 40 degrees.
-In the winter months (December to February) it is around 10 degrees on the coast and freezing in the interior.
+The summer months (June to August) can get quite hot, especially inland where the temperatures can go up to 40 degrees.
+In the winter months (December to February) the weather gets very cold.

 Do I need insurance for my trip to Syria?